-So, what kind of lab tests can you order without a doctor’s orders?
-Below are the most common tests patients order via Direct Access Testing, but the interest and accessibility of advanced testing continues to grow.
+So, what kind of lab tests can you order without a doctor’s order?
+Below is a list of the most common tests patients order via Direct Access Testing, but the interest and accessibility of advanced testing continue to grow.

 A thyroid panel will typically include tests for thyroid stimulating hormone (TSH) and thyroxine (T4), and may also include triiodothyronine (T3) and T3 resin uptake (RU).
 Many physicians only order TSH and sometimes T4 testing for patients, so ordering a full thyroid panel via DAT may provide additional diagnostic information.

 There are many times in a woman’s life when it makes sense to have her hormone levels tested, such as when she is attempting to get pregnant.
-Direct access fertility testing may enable patients to check their progesterone, follicle stimulating hormone, luteinizing hormone, prolactin, estradiol, and other essential hormone levels from the comfort of home.
+Direct access to fertility testing may enable patients to check their progesterone, follicle-stimulating hormone, luteinizing hormone, prolactin, estradiol, and other essential hormone levels from the comfort of home.

 Women who are experiencing symptoms of hormone disorders such as PCOS may also benefit from at-home lab testing.
 Collecting this data early can help patients determine whether a follow-up appointment with a specialist is necessary, and streamline the diagnostic process if they do book an appointment.